AhmedNasser1010/OrderSync/README.md

  		- [ ] Fix, Warning A uncontrolled input in update business page
 	 	- [ ] Fix, getDocs.js requests built on how many subcollection i have and react duble it more.
 	- In Progress
-	- Done
- 		- [x] Fix, MatrialUI fields label dose not shrink when change the value logically.
-		- [x] Fix, 'businessSettings' navigation
-		- [x] Fix, login/signup forms trigger all errors in same time if the user enter a wrong one field.
-		- [x] Fix, The app are not loading correctly when the user open the app again after login
 - Brainstorming 🌪️
-	- [ ] Admin businesses limit avoid spamming.
+	- [ ] Add tow new branches "Order Captain", "Delivery Captain".
 	- [ ] Add, Custom google maps zone select for delivery zones.
-	- [ ] Create, A basic documentation for the project.
+	- [ ] Create, A basic documentation for the project apps.
-	- [ ] Add, method to make backup for all database (system owner).
+	- [ ] Create, A basic documentation for user_gateway API.
-  	- [ ] Add, method for admin to extract business data to Exel or google sheet file.
+  	- [ ] Add, method for admin to extract business data to Excel and google sheet.

 ## 🔶 Technologies